Skip to main content

 Snowflake Wall of Shame

 This page forms an addendum to the MPhys project I ran on the symmetry of snowflakes.
-Please see the students tab for more context.
+See the final report of my student John Watts here.

 We assumed as a starting point of the MPhys project that it was common knowledge that snowflakes have six legs.
 The purpose of the project was to establish why those legs look identical.
 It seems that even the idea that snowflakes have six legs is not universally accepted.
 Here are a few examples from the other camp, some of which violate the Crystallographic restriction theorem.
 If you have any additions I'd be happy to add them.